-To advance community-based enterprise development management for internally displaced persons (IDPs), a number of seminar and conference were organized to sharpen Maranao skills in enterprise development and crafted their respective business plans.
+To advance community-based enterprise development management for internally displaced persons (IDPs), a number of seminar and conference were organized to sharpen Maranao skills in enterprise development and business management.

 This is part of an integrated approach as recovery program for displaced constituents of Marawi and which encouraged innovation or creativity among civil society to help capacitate and foster collaboration with various stakeholders on social enterprise development for resiliency and social cohesion.